Accepting PhD Students

 PhD projects

-Economic history; Irish historical Public - No restriction finances, trade, (18th to 20th century), historical fiscal dataset construction, open linked data.
+Economic history, Irish historical public finance, trade, (18th to 20th century), historical fiscal dataset construction, machine learning and data management.

 Calculated based on number of publications stored in Pure and citations from Scopus